UNDER CONSTRUCTION

 But if she expected more, she was disappointed.
 Darcy's glance, having performed its duty, moved away again at once.
 He reached for his gloves, drew them on with deliberate care, and turned slightly aside, as though the matter were already concluded.

 In that instant – so brief he might have denied it had he been asked – another image intruded upon him: a face animated not by design but by feeling, a look unstudied and therefore far more unsettling.
-He dismissed the thought at once, with some impatience at himself, and tightened his hold upon the gloves as if order might be restored by so small an act.
+He dismissed the thought at once, with some impatience at himself, and tightened his hold upon the gloves as if so small an act might restore order.

 Caroline descended the remaining steps with her composure perfectly intact, though a sharper observer might have detected a faint tightening about her mouth.